pulibrary/pdc_describe/docs/sidekiq_jobs.md

 cap production sidekiq:console
 ```

 * Go to the first tab that Capistrano opened (e.g. http://localhost:nnnn/describe/sidekiq/morgue) and click the "retry all" button at the bottom of the page.
 The jobs usually succeed when retried. (**Be careful the "delete all" button is next to the "retry all" button, don't click it**).

+  * After the retry you'll get an error message with something related to an SSL certificate.
+This is because we don't have a certificate on localhost.
+Remove the https from the URL to go back to the original page, you should see no "dead" jobs anymore.

 * Go to the second tab that Capistrano opened (e.g. http://localhost:xxxx/describe/sidekiq/morgue) and do the same.